 From Baby to Big Kid: Month 13

 Once your child begins to talk, a whole new world opens up!
-Browse the information and links below to see what your little one is experiencing and learning during his or her thirteenth month.
+Browse the information and links below to see what your little one is experiencing and learning this month.

 In this resource